SiliconValleyLorax/i-home/README.md

 The page was configured using the library react-router-dom, which loads and renders the necessary components of the page without page loading.

 **react-webcam**
-We use PC webcam module to capture toy photos not only with mobile but also with pc.
+We use PC webcam module to capture toy photos not only with mobile phones but also with pc.

 **axios**
 Use the axios library for REST API communication with FLASK.
 Based on Promise, Axios can use async/await grammar to make XHR requests very easy.